-The LEPCs are composed of elected state and local officials; representatives from law enforcement, emergency management, firefighting, emergency medical services, health, local environmental management, hospital management, transportation, broadcast and print media; community groups; and owners and operators of facilities storing and using Title III chemicals.
+The LEPCs are composed of state and local officials; broadcast and print media; community groups; and owners and operators of facilities subject to EPCRA; and personnel from the following fields: law enforcement, emergency management, firefighting, emergency medical services, health, local environmental, hospital, transportation.

-Each LEPC is charged with developing an emergency response plan to deal with accidental chemical releases from Title III facilities in its county and with making available to the general public chemical information submitted by those facilities.
-The LEPCs are funded through EPCRA under Indiana Code (IC) 6-10.
+Each LEPC is charged with developing and maintaining an emergency response plan to deal with accidental chemical releases from facilities in its county and with making information about chemicals in the community available to the general public.

 The Indiana Emergency Response Commission and the LEPCs are funded by a fee on chemical facilities that are subject to EPCRA.